 - Restricted Mobility

 Mobility is the ability to move freely and easily.
 However, for a number of reasons, your ability to move might be compromised which can increase your risk of injury.
 Depending on the sport performed, having a greater range of motion may be critical to performance.
 Also, if joint dysfunction is present for example, the athlete may be unsuspecting of the potential risk and continue playing normally until symptoms manifest or performance is hindered.
-This is why most athletes will be assessed regularly to ensure their MSK system is healthy and functioning optimally.
+This is why most athletes will be assessed regularly to ensure their musculoskeletal system is healthy and functioning optimally.
 Try these simple movements to see how you move.

 - Not Using the Right Equipment